 The comparison of F1 for /u/ in the maximal prosodic word and the phonological phrase, however, showed no significant difference, resulting in an indeterminate outcome, particularly since F1 in the maximal prosodic word was also not significantly different from that in the prosodic word.
-It was predicted that the /u/'s in the maximal prosodic word and the phonological phrase would differ, since /u/ in a maximal prosodic word optionally lowers, whereas /u/ in the phonological phrase is predicted always to lower.
+It was predicted that the /u/'s in the maximal prosodic word and the phonological phrase would differ, since /u/ in a maximal prosodic word optionally lowers, whereas /u/ in the phonological phrase is always predicted to lower.
 In investigating interpretations of this result, it is possible that there were not enough data to drive a robust result; however, the sample size was relatively large.
-Another, and perhaps more interesting, possibility could be that even though it was predicted that there would be no difference between the /u/s in the prosodic word and the maximal prosodic word (which was supported by the t-test), and it was predicted that there would be a difference between the /u/s in the maximal prosodic word and the phonological phrase (which was not supported by the t-test), it may still be the case that there is a difference among all three prosodic domains.
+Another, and perhaps more interesting, possibility could be that even though it was predicted that there would be no difference between the /u/'s in the prosodic word and the maximal prosodic word (which was supported by the t-test), and it was predicted that there would be a difference between the /u/'s in the maximal prosodic word and the phonological phrase (which was not supported by the t-test), it may still be the case that there is a difference among all three prosodic domains.
 Statistically, /u/ in the maximal prosodic word is the same as each of the /u/'s in the prosodic word and the phonological phrase, even though the two most extreme of the three differ from each other.
 Numerically, however, the /u/'s did differ: the value of F1 for /u/ in the maximal prosodic word was intermediate to the /u/'s in the prosodic word and the phonological phrase.

 Although lowering is optional in both the minimal and maximal prosodic word cases, this does not necessitate that they have the same degree of optionality.
-The intermediate value for /u/ in the maximal prosodic word may indicate that while lowering is optional in both domains, there are more cases of lowering in the maximal prosodic word.
-For example, in cases where a prosodic word is followed by a maximal prosodic word, then there is obligatory lowering in the maximal prosodic word but optional lowering in the prosodic word.
-There are thus more instances where /u/ lowering occurs in the maximal prosodic word than in the prosodic word; this could explain why the /u/s in a maximal prosodic word are numerically lower than in the prosodic word and thus not statistically different from those in the phonological phrase.
+The intermediate value for /u/ in the maximal prosodic word may indicate that lowering is optional in both domains, but that /u/ simply lowers more often in the maximal prosodic word.
+If a prediction were to be made for which of the two domains would show more instances of lowering, the maximal prosodic word would be the natural candidate.
+For example, in cases where a prosodic word is followed by a maximal prosodic word, but not by a phonological phrase, then there is obligatory lowering in the maximal prosodic word but optional lowering in the prosodic word.
+There are thus more instances where /u/-lowering occurs in the maximal prosodic word are numerically lower than in the prosodic word; this could explain why the /u/'s in a maximal prosodic word are numerically lower than in the prosodic word and thus not statistically different from those in the phonological phrase.

-Even though there are as yet no statistical grounds for claiming a difference between /u/ in the maximal prosodic word and each of the /u/s in the prosodic word and the phonological phrase, the numerical gradience of average F1 values for /u/ across the three prosodic categories is not incompatible with Kaufman's notion of a three-way distinction.
+Even though there are as yet no statistical grounds for claiming a difference between /u/ in the maximal prosodic word and each of the /u/'s in the prosodic word and the phonological phrase, the numerical gradience of average F1 values for /u/ across the three prosodic categories is not incompatible with Kaufman's notion of a three-way distinction.
 Thus, these results may provide support for a lowering process that affects the three prosodic domains differentially, but the question remains unresolved.
-The results do show, however, that lowering occurs in all three prosodic domains, the /u/'s are not positioned as low in the vowel space as word-internal /ɔ/, and that the most extreme /u/'s at the right prosodic edges (i.e., the prosodic word and the phonological phrase), are significantly different.
+The results do show, however, that lowering occurs in all three prosodic domains; the /u/'s are not positioned as low in the vowel space as word-internal /ɔ/; and that the most extreme /u/'s at the right prosodic edges (i.e., the prosodic word and the phonological phrase), are significantly different.